srikarnadella/EmailSpamDetector/README.md

 ### Detailed Code Comments

-The code includes detailed comments to explain each step and the functionality of various components.
+The code includes detailed comments explaining each step and various components' functionality.
 This makes it easier to understand and modify the code as needed.

 ### Sample Output

-'''
 Accuracy:
 0.95